ellysh/dota-auto-chess-picker/README.md

 ## Installation

-You need two Python 2.7, Tkinter and pillow modules to launch the Dota Auto Chess Picker.
+You need two Python 3, Tkinter and Pillow modules to launch the Dota Auto Chess Picker.

 ### Windows